 Horse racing drugs scandal

-In April 2013, Mohammed's
+In April 2013, Mohammed's Godolphin stables trainer

-Godolphin stables trainer Mahmood Al Zarooni was disqualified for eight years from thoroughbred horse racing by the British Horseracing Authority for administering
+Mahmood Al Zarooni was disqualified for eight years from

 steroids to eleven racehorses.
-Mohammed stated that he was "appalled and angered" by the case and announced that the stable would be locked down while drug tests were carried out on all horses under Al Zarooni's care.[133]
-In May, Mohammed, as prime minister of the UAE, issued a decree outlawing and criminalizing the use of anabolic steroids on horses in the UAE.[134]
+Mohammed stated that he was "appalled and angered" by the case and announced that the stable would be locked down while drug tests were carried out on all horses under Al Zarooni's care.[132]
+In May, Mohammed, as prime minister of the UAE, issued a decree outlawing and criminalizing the use of

-In October 2013, Mohammed faced another scandal in the venue of horseracing, with reports of potentially toxic and dangerous steroids,
+In October 2013, Mohammed faced another scandal in the venue of

 anaesthetics, and

-anti-inflammatory drugs being shipped into the UAE, mislabeled as "horse tack".
-The Telegraph commented that a "PR campaign is already underway, with Sheikh Mohammed again cast as a victim of employee malpractice".[135]
+horse tack".
+The Telegraph commented that a "PR campaign is already underway, with Sheikh Mohammed again cast as a victim of employee malpractice".[134]

 Pandora Papers